Chard vs Marrow-stem Kale - Health impact and Nutrition Comparison

 Summary

 Chard has a richer mineral profile, whereas marrow stem kale has a richer vitamin profile.
-However, they both are in general rich in vitamins and minerals.
-Marrow stem kale is richer in fibers.
+Marrow-stem kale is richer in fibers.
 They have different taste profiles and are not advised when taking anticoagulant drugs.

 Table of contents